fopasten/section-11/examples/reports/BLOCK_REPORT_EXAMPLES.md

     - Illness disrupted weeks 3-4
     - Sweetspot power regressed
     - HRV has not returned to pre-block baseline
+    - Durability regressed (wk 3 mean 5.1% vs wk 1-2 avg 2.65%)
-  Phase recommendation: Extend Base phase — do NOT progress to Build
+    - Block-scale TID dropped to Pyramidal (PI 1.90) Phase recommendation: Extend Base phase — do NOT progress to Build
   Rationale: Illness cost ~2 weeks of productive training and fitness markers have not recovered to pre-block levels.
-Progressing to higher intensity with suppressed HRV and reduced CTL risks further setback.
-  Next block should rebuild to block entry CTL before advancing.
+Progressing to higher intensity with suppressed HRV, reduced CTL, and regressed durability risks further setback.
+Next block should rebuild to block entry CTL and restore aerobic efficiency before advancing.

 Assessment:
 A disrupted block.
-Weeks 1-2 were tracking well — strong compliance, good polarization, CTL rising on target.
+Weeks 1-2 were tracking well — strong compliance, good polarization, CTL rising on target, durability solid at 2.5-2.8%.
 The mid-block illness (week 3-4) cost approximately 2 weeks of productive training and 5 CTL points at the nadir.
-Return-to-training in week 5 was handled conservatively, which was the right call — wellness markers are still below baseline.
-The grey zone creep in weeks 3 and 5 reflects fatigue-impaired pacing rather than training design issues.
+Durability spiked to 5.1% in week 3 as fatigue set in before the illness fully manifested — the aggregate decoupling trend caught the problem before wellness metrics crashed in week 4.
+Return-to-training in week 5 was handled conservatively, which was the right call — durability partially recovered (3.8%) but hasn't returned to pre-illness levels.
+The block-scale TID shifting to Pyramidal (PI 1.90) reflects the loss of quality volume during weeks 3-5.
 Key concern: HRV has dropped 11% block-over-block and hasn't recovered, suggesting the body is still processing the illness.
-FTP test postponed until wellness stabilizes.
+FTP test postponed until wellness and durability stabilize.

 Next Block Plan:
   Phase: Aerobic Base (rebuild)